MoJabeen/Dev-Notes/GoLang.md

 ## Interfaces

-Interfaces are a type of data via you can access a set defined number of methods.
+Interfaces are a type of data through which you can access a set defined number of methods.

 This can: